Green Building Certificates at a Glance

 • United States: LEED®, Green Globes

 LEED® stands for Leadership in Energy and Environmental Design.
-It was developed in 1998 by the U.S. Green Building Council® (USGBC) on the basis of the British certification system BREEAM.
-Internationally, LEED® is the best-known sustainability certificate for buildings and defines a number of standards for environmentally friendly, resource-conserving and sustainable construction.
-More than 160,000 buildings worldwide are now certified according to this system.
+It was developed in 1998 by the U.S. Green Building Council® (USGBC) on the basis of the British BREEAM certification system.
+LEED® is the most internationally recognised sustainability label for buildings and defines a series of standards for environmentally friendly, resource-conserving and sustainable construction.

-LEED® can be used to rate the sustainability of all building types over their entire life cycle (planning, construction, operation).
-What is more, districts, infrastructure projects and even entire cities can be certified according to LEED®.
-The LEED for Homes system applies to residential buildings.
+With LEED®, all building types can be assessed in terms of their sustainability over their entire life cycle (planning - construction - operation).
+Furthermore, urban neighbourhoods, infrastructure projects and even entire cities can be certified according to LEED®.
+The Homes system variant is used for residential buildings.
+More than 197,000 buildings in 186 countries have now been certified.

 LEED sustainability categories